 The recent release of the Contour ShuttlePRO v2 has been hailed as the perfect productivity accessory for video, audio or photo editing applications on PC or Mac.
-Wanting to see just how well in functions in the hands of expert video editors, we asked Creative Director Greg Brand from Travizeo to give it a whirl.
-Travizeo creates awesome campaigns for forward thinking travel brands, and help those brands show their content to the world.
+Wanting to see just how well it functions in the hands of expert video editors, we asked Creative Director Greg Brand from Travizeo to give it a whirl.
+Travizeo creates awesome campaigns for forward-thinking travel brands, and help those brands show their content to the world.

 Ok, so with that now out of the way… This is an amazing little piece of kit.
 I Say little cause it’s designed to take up the least amount of space on your desk.
 I have a tiny apartment so need to be quite stingy with the size of my desk and my desk real estate, and the Shuttle fits perfectly next to my keyboard and Wacom Bamboo.

-It’s pretty straightforward getting the unit setup with the supplied URL and welcome page where you can easily find all the necessary drivers for installation.
-The Contour Shuttle Pro v2 application you install takes a little figuring out at first, but once you get the hang of it, it’s easy to setup your own shortcut keys, which you can assign to any button on the unit.
-As default, the Shuttle comes setup with certain keys assigned to different functions, but I soon found myself comfortable enough to assign my own keys for a more intuitive layout.
+It’s pretty straightforward getting the unit set up with the supplied URL and welcome page where you can easily find all the necessary drivers for installation.
+The Contour Shuttle Pro v2 application you install takes a little figuring out at first, but once you get the hang of it, it’s easy to set up your own shortcut keys, which you can assign to any button on the unit.
+As a default, the Shuttle comes setup with certain keys assigned to different functions, but I soon found myself comfortable enough to assign my own keys for a more intuitive layout.

 You need to remove the plastic covers on the top 9 keys in order to use the printed buttons for an easy visual reference.
 I found this really useful when trying to re-train my left hand.
 It’s pretty straight forward getting the buttons in place, but removing them without damaging the pieces of paper will be another story when that time comes.
 Luckily it’s easy enough to find the supplied printing template, so you can re-print all the buttons as and when you need them.